-Ms. Doyle has co-authored these recent publications: Measuring Teacher Effectiveness: A Look “Under the Hood” of Teacher Evaluation Systems; Creating Opportunity Schools: A Bold Plan to Transform Indianapolis Public Schools; Funding a Better Education: Conclusions from the First Three Years of Student-Based Budgeting in Hartford; Student-Based Budgeting: A Better Way to Fund Students and Performance; Developing Education Talent Pipelines for Charter Schools: A Citywide Approach, for the National Charter School Resource Center; Developing City-Based Funding Strategies: Investments to Create a Robust Charter Sector, for the National Charter School Resource Center; Leading Approaches to Philanthropic Investment in the Charter Sector: A Scan of Four Cities; A Student-Based Funding Model for Washington, and Student-Based Budgeting: Revamping School Funding in Washington to Improve Performance, for Partnership for Learning; Shifting Risk to Create Opportunity:A Role for Performance Guarantees in Education, for the American Enterprise Institute; Charter School Funding: Inequity Persists, for Ball State University; and The Tab: How Connecticut Can Fix its Dysfunctional Education Spending System to Reward Success, Incentivize Choice, and Boost Student Achievement
+Ms. Doyle has co-authored these publications: Built to Grow: How IDEA Public Schools is Expanding to Serve a Million Students; Design for Impact: Designing a Residency Program for Long-Term Financial Sustainability; Beyond the Fringe: Charter Authorizing as Enrollment Grows; The New Frontier: Public Charter Schools as a Tool to Transform Education in Clark County; Is Détente Possible?
+District-Charter Relations in Four Cities; Authorizer Hopping: Motivations, Causes, and Ways to Stop it; Lacking Leaders: The Challenges of Principal Recruitment, Selection, and Placement; Measuring Teacher Effectiveness: A Look “Under the Hood” of Teacher Evaluation Systems; Creating Opportunity Schools: A Bold Plan to Transform Indianapolis Public Schools; Funding a Better Education: Conclusions from the First Three Years of Student-Based Budgeting in Hartford; Student-Based Budgeting: A Better Way to Fund Students and Performance; Developing Education Talent Pipelines for Charter Schools: A Citywide Approach; Developing City-Based Funding Strategies: Investments to Create a Robust Charter Sector; Leading Approaches to Philanthropic Investment in the Charter Sector: A Scan of Four Cities; A Student-Based Funding Model for Washington; Student-Based Budgeting: Revamping School Funding in Washington to Improve Performance; Performance Guarantees in Education: Shifting Risk to Create Opportunity; Charter School Funding: Inequity Persists; The Tab: How Connecticut Can Fix its Dysfunctional Education Spending System to Reward Success, Incentivize Choice, and Boost Student Achievement